shader-slang/spec/proposals/027-tuple-syntax.md

 `(a,b,c)` should now mean construction of a tuple, bringing Slang's syntax to be consistent with other modern languages.

+A special case is the meaning of paranthesis with only one element.
+The meaning of `(expr)` should be unchanged -- no tuple will be constructed if there is no comma in the paranthesis.

+`(a,)` means construction of a 1-element tuple, similar to that in Python.

 Analysis of Impact
 ---------